 On April 17, 2020, PRC received a \$179,100 loan from Hancock Whitney Bank under the Paycheck Protection Program (PPP) of the U.S. Small Business Administration (SBA).
 This loan was repaid December 1, 2020 and all expenditures paid from the loan proceeds were approved as eligible for loan forgiveness under the requirements of the PPP program.
-The funding was recognized as revenue in the year ended June 30, 2020 and is included in grant income on the Statement of Activities.
+The funding was recognized as revenue in the year ended June 30, 2020 on the Statement of Activities.